avasachinbaijal/AvaTax-REST-V3-DotNet-SDK/README.md

-# Avalara.ASV - the C# library for the Avalara Shipping Verification for Beverage Alcohol
+# Avalara.SDK - the C# library for the Avalara Shipping Verification for Beverage Alcohol

 API for evaluating transactions against direct-to-consumer Beverage Alcohol shipping regulations.